Markar/RareImages/README.md

 open another terminal at rare-ui path npm run start
-* With virtualenv, I don't think you have to install the dependencies manually for the api.
 * There is a readme in the rare-api folder with instructions for setting up the virtualenv

 # Where I would spend more time